psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 "In the time of popery," says Latimer (*Works*, i.
 547, Parker Society), "before the Gospel came amongst us, we went to burials with weeping and wailing as though there were no God: but since the Gospel came unto us, I have heard say that in some places they go with the corses grinning and flearing, as though they went to a bear-baiting, which thing no doubt is nought."

-From Mr. Edward Peacock''s notes to his edition of John Myre's "Instructions to the Clergy* (E.E.T.S.)
+From Mr. Edward Peacock's notes to his edition of John Myre's "Instructions to the Clergy* (E.E.T.S.)
 I take the following :

 "Chrismatories and fonts were ordered to be kept securely locked, for fear that weak or evil-disposed persons should steal the holy oils or consecrated wafer for magical purposes."
 "It was customary in early times for the receivers to carry home the *panis benedictus*.
 It was said that in the fifteenth century some people used to employ it as a charm, and on that account carry it about their persons."
 "The holy bread, the holy loaf, or *eulogia*, was ordinary leavened bread cut into small pieces, blessed, and given to the people after mass was over."